-Building a culture that takes health and hygiene seriously in an age-appropriate and playful way through the use of poems, games, etc.
+-Building a culture that takes health and hygiene seriously in an age-appropriate and playful way through the use of poems, games, etc.

-Modeling and enforcing appropriate sneezing and coughing behavior.
+-Modeling and enforcing appropriate sneezing and coughing behavior.
 Coughing into the elbow and shoulder, not into hands or open air.

-Implementing social distancing strategies by using appropriately spaced sit spots and outstretched arms to ensure our staff and students are keeping a safe distance from one another.
+-Implementing social distancing strategies by using appropriately spaced sit spots and outstretched arms to ensure our staff and students are keeping a safe distance from one another.

-Frequent hand washing and sanitizing.
+-Frequent hand washing and sanitizing.
 All staff will carry small hand sanitizer containers that will be used throughout the day.
 Handwashing with soap and water will be scheduled throughout the day as well.

-Pre-class screenings.* We will ask that students with any illness to please stay home, as well as students who have been exposed to a person who is suspected to have contracted coronavirus or if the student has traveled out of the state within two weeks of the start of camp/class.
+-Pre-class screenings.
+We will ask that students with any illness to please stay home, as well as students who have been exposed to a person who is suspected to have contracted coronavirus or if the student has traveled out of the state within two weeks of the start of camp/class.

-A thermometer will be kept on-site and children will be sent home if they are feverish or showing other signs of illness.
+-A thermometer will be kept on-site and children will be sent home if they are feverish or showing other signs of illness.

-Every student will bring/be given individual supplies that will not be shared.
-Occasionally, if there are shared supplies they will be sanitized in between uses (buckets, clipboards, sit spots, magnifying glasses, etc.)
+-Shared supplies they will be sanitized in between uses (buckets, clipboards, sit spots, magnifying glasses, etc.)

-Bathrooms will be sanitized in between each use.
+-Bathrooms will be sanitized in between each use.

-Students will be required to bring a nut-free healthy snack from home each day.
+-Students will be required to bring a nut-free healthy snack from home each day.
 Snack sharing will not be permitted.

-All classes will take place outdoors to help limit the spread of germs.
+-All classes will take place outdoors to help limit the spread of germs.

-There are many fun and engaging ways to teach children about preventing the spread of germs.
+-There are many fun and engaging ways to teach children about preventing the spread of germs.
 We will implement games, songs, stories, and hands-on (or hands-off) activities that will reinforce behavior that can minimize the spread of contagious diseases.

 -We will continue to make updates as time continues.
 Check here for the most up to date information.